renehorstmann/JumpHare/README.md

 An SDL2 OpenGL game written in C, also working on Web and Android.
 Based on [some](https://github.com/renehorstmann/some) framework.

+## Art
+Pixelart was made with my [Pixelc](https://github.com/renehorstmann/pixelc) App.
+Tile maps are designed with [Tilec](https://github.com/renehorstmann/tilec).
+Both Apps arr also based on [some](https://github.com/renehorstmann/some) framework.

 ## Warning
 In active developmemt